 h’om’e work and assignments:

-Every topic on the course has at least one 2 hour homework assignment that you are required to complete in between the training weekends.
+Each month you will receive a 2 hour homework assignment that you are required to complete in between the training weekends.
 These will not be lengthy written assignments as we appreciate you have a busy life.
 However these assignments will contribute to your assessment and are an important part of your journey.

 At East of England Yoga School we spend a good deal of time developing your teaching skills, so by the time you start teaching professionally you will be well prepared.
 As part of your ongoing assessment you will be asked to submit a written plan for yoga course of your own development and/or a piece of reflective work.
 Alongside this you will also be asked to teach more than one class to members of the public during the course, which we will observe (don’t worry its not as scary as it sounds).

 The choice of what you teach is yours.
 It is wonderful to see the different styles of teaching emerge.